lukasdchang/Spelling-Checker/README.txt

 Current state of code:
     Program works great.
-Passes cases where words are spelt in correctly as in they do not match with characters every time.
+Passes cases where words that are spelt incorrectly as in they do not match with characters every time.
 Does not pass the capitalization cases though.
 I made a few test cases in the /file/file2/testcases.txt.
 The desired results should be self explanatory, anything after the "misspelled:" should be considered misspelled.
 Yousef try to figure out the capitalization issue, I tried fixing it in the compareWords() function but it didnt work.